BartlomiejPiwowar/C-_School_project/README.md

 🎓  **SchoolManager**
 *(Simple School Management System in C++)* SchoolManager is a console-based C++ application that simulates a simple school management system.
-It models key roles within a school such as pupils, teachers, and administrative staff using object-oriented programming principles like inheritance, polymorphism, and encapsulation.
+It models key roles within a school such as pupils, teachers, and administrative staff using object-oriented programming principles like inheritance and polymorphism.

 The goal of the project is to demonstrate practical OOP concepts while simulating real-world operations like grading students, calculating salaries and taxes, and managing school personnel.